joshsj/joshsj.github.io/source/_posts/(re)learning-cs/abstract-data-types.md

 ## Map

-There's lots of associate data: a students name and their grade, a customer's account number and their balance, etc.
+There's lots of associated data: a students name and their grade, a customer's account number and their balance, etc.

 A _map_ uses a _key_ to identify data and a _value_ to store the data.
 They are